 meet Dr Aston Parmar

-Special Interest In Cosmetic Dentistry
+Special Interest in Restorative, Cosmetic and Implant Dentistry

 It’s a fast and effective way to fix minor cosmetic issues.
 The composite is hardened using UV light as soon as it’s applied, resulting in a tooth that can comfortably be used to bite down at the end of the appointment.

 Bonding is also a non-invasive procedure, that is to say that no tooth tissue is removed.
 Alternatives such as crowns and veneers require part of the tooth to be drilled away.
 For composite bonding to be applied, the surface of the tooth only has to be roughened to help the resin to bond, meaning the structure of the tooth remains intact.